davidtchiu/davidtchiu.github.io/teaching/cs261/lab1.farm/index.md

   ```

 #### Food for Thought
-Before you submit the lab, take time to reflect on the following issues you likely encountered:

-Some of the code in Bird were very similar to those in cows.
+...
+And that's it!
+Before you submit the lab, though, you probably already see where this is going.
+Take a little bit of time to reflect on the following issues you likely encountered.
+Much of the code in `Bird` were very similar to those in `Cow`.
 Were there code that were exact duplications?
-More importantly: Reflect on the amount of code you need to update (and often duplicate) every time a new animal is introduced to the farm.
+Seems like there should be a way for two classes to share the same code?
+Also reflect on the amount of code you needed to update (and often duplicate) in the `Farm` class every time a new animal is introduced to the farm.
+Tomorrow, we'll learn techniques to address these issues: *Object Inheritance!*

 #### Grading